UBC-iGEM/internal-wiki-2023-24/src/description.md

   - synthesis occurring in mild, aqueous conditions (27)
   - Reduction of secondary structures with higher reaction temperatures (27), because DNA secondary structures can be melted by raising the temperature (27)

-Block based semantics and updates via patches
+A file system like implementation, segmentation of "blocks" of information and updates via patches
 - Random and sequential access (15)
 - Retrieval of units smaller than unit of random access (15)
 - Software based update patching: faster, more reliable than changing the bases in the lab (15)